KingofApp/docs/themes/elements/koa-icon-button.md

-`--icon-button-disabled-text` | The color of the disabled button | `--disabled-text-color` `--icon-button` | Mixin for a button | `{}` `--icon-button-disabled` | Mixin for a disabled button | `{}`
+`--icon-button-disabled-text` | The color of the disabled button | `--disabled-text-color` `--icon-button` | Mixin for a button | `{}` `--icon-button-disabled` | Mixin for a disabled button | `{}` `--icon-button-pressed-background-color` | Background color when the button is pressed | `--disabled-text-color`